colpal/actions-vault-kv/README.md

 # actions-vault-kv
-A library to get credentials from HashiCorp Vault
+A library to easily get secrets from Hashicorp Vault within a Github Actions workflow.

 ## Usage